Poolitzer/Telethon/readthedocs/basic/signing-in.rst

 1. `Login to your Telegram account <https://my.telegram.org/>`_ with the phone number of the developer account to use.

-2. Click under API Development tools.
+2. Click API Development tools.

 3. A *Create new application* window will appear.
 Fill in your application details.
 There is no need to enter any *URL*, and only the first two